graezykev/normalise-your-git-commit-and-push/steps.md

 git commit -m 'test lint-staged'
 ```

+![alt text](images/image-5.png)

 This time, only the **newly added (staged)** file `lint-staged.config.js` is checked during your commit.

+`index.js` was changed, and it obviously has ESLint errors, but it's not **staged**, so it's not checked in this commit.

-You don't need to fix all the JavaScript files in the project, nor even all the JavaScript files you have modified (such as `index.js`), but just the **staged** file(s) you actually want to commit.
+You don't need to fix all the JavaScript files in the project, nor even all the JavaScript files you have modified, but just the **staged** file(s) you actually want to commit.

-![alt text](images/image-5.png)

-Comment out the line `var b` in `lint-staged.config.js`, and then the commit will succeed.
+Let's comment out the line `var b` in `lint-staged.config.js`, and then the commit will succeed.

 ```diff
 -var b // I included this line to intentionally elicit an error output in ESLint latter.